zorxx/multipart-parser/README.md

 ## Multipart form data parser

+Source for this project lives at [https://github.com/zorxx/multipart-parser](https://github.com/zorxx/multipart-parser)

+This project was forked from the repository [https://github.com/iafonov/multipart-parser-c](https://github.com/iafonov/multipart-parser-c)

 ### Features
 * No dependencies
 * Works with chunks of a data - no need to buffer the whole request